Community Policing Unit

 Tour groups with children are required to have 1 chaperone per 5 children.
 Example 15 children = 3 chaperones

-For individuals who may want to learn more about the police department, please visit the Citizen Police Academy page.
-The Citizen Police Academy not only includes a station tour but also gives an in-depth look into the different operations of the department.
+For individuals who may want to learn more about the police department, please visit the Community Police Academy page.
+The Community Police Academy not only includes a station tour but also gives an in-depth look into the different operations of the department.

 Use this form to submit a station tour request.